Best Web Application Firewall Services: Top 8 Solutions in 2026

 Key features include:

-• Machine learning–based detection: Uses adaptive machine learning to recognize and block new or evolving attack patterns.
+• Machine learning-based detection: Machine learning models analyze traffic patterns to automatically identify and block new or evolving attack techniques in real time.

 Cloudflare WAF dashboard